Part 2 – the content bit

 Get your employees, family and friends to go through every page and every link on your site and give you feedback.
 If it’s confusing for them, it will be for your customer.

 That’s it for the content bit.
-In part 3, I’ll write a little more about SEO, keywords and recommended WordPress plugins.
+In part 3 – the final touches, I’ve written a more about SEO, keywords and recommended WordPress plugins.